PCB Manufacturing Test

 The universal grid is also known as clamshell or bed of nails fixture test.
 Just as the name describes, the electronic fixture for universal grid testing has numerous pins inserted into holes in an epoxy phenolic glass cloth laminated sheet.

 These holes are then aligned to the test points on the printed circuit board using tooling pins.
 This type of testing is used when there is a large production of PCBs.
-The universal grid process, all the test points are checked at the same time.
+In the universal grid process, all the test points are checked at the same time.

 |Minimum continuity Resistance||0.1 Ohms|